 This document provides an aggregation and synthesis of existing information relating to the northern MAR, including geomorphology, physical characteristics, geology and biological communities, as well a description of the current mining areas, mining process and ecosystem features (regional biodiversity, temporal variability, trophic relationships, ecosystem functioning, connectivity, resilience and recovery).
-This information will form the basis to conduct a regional environmental assessment, addressing cumulative impacts, which will inform the identification of elements for inclusion in the regional environmental plan for the MAR.
+This information will form the basis to conduct a regional environmental assessment, addressing knowledge gaps, to support the application of area-based management approaches and addressing cumulative impacts, which will inform the identification of elements for inclusion in the regional environmental plan for the MAR.
 This document should be of value beyond the development of the REMP where it can be used to set the regional framework for contractor's Environmental Impact Assessments (EIA's) and for subsequent re-evaluations of the REMP.
 As such it should be regarded as a living document that will be updated from time to time as new information becomes available.